How Setting Goals Can Lead to Success

 If you’re hoping to have a writing career or become a better writer, you should learn to set writing goals and stick to them.
 The practice of writing can be overwhelming, and it takes a lot of discipline and dedication to stick with it.
 It can become all too easy to give up when you find yourself stuck in a complicated plot hole or another such issue.

 When you write, you come across many different issues, and having a process that you put into practice can make the difference between getting your writing done and having an unfinished project.
-Writing goals can help you to prioritize your writing.
-Writing goals can lead to a finished product, and that’s what writers hope for as the result of all of their work.
+Writing goals can also help you to prioritize your work.

 The truth is that the writing process looks different for every single person.
 What matters most, though, is that you develop daily writing habits and stick to those habits.
 That way, you’ll see success as a writer.